webtoolbox/craftcms-plugin/README.md

   Your CraftCMS forum doesn’t need to be basic.
 Website Toolbox is a cloud-based forum plugin that allows you to easily add a powerful, intuitive, and maintenance-free forum to CraftCMS without slowing it down.
 No database, servers, or coding required.

-### PLUGIN FEATURES
+### Plugin Features
-* Embedded forum: The forum is seamlessly embedded into the layout of your WordPress website.
+* Embedded forum: The forum is seamlessly embedded into the layout of your Craft website.
-* Single sign on: Users are automatically signed in to your forum when they sign in to your WordPress website.
+* Single sign on: Users are automatically signed in to your forum when they sign in to your Craft website.
-* Registration integration: Forum accounts are automatically created for your existing or new WordPress users.
+* Registration integration: Forum accounts are automatically created for your existing or new Craft users.

-### KEY FORUM BENEFITS
+### Key Forum Benefits
 * Instant setup
 * Phone/Chat/Email support
 * SEO and mobile friendly